-The ASTCT New Investigator Awards are designed to encourage clinical or laboratory research by young investigators in the field of blood and marrow transplantation.
-The award cannot exceed $50,000 per year, and may be used for direct payment of research costs or salary.
-(The award should not be used for institutional overhead.)
+The ASTCT New Investigator Awards (NIAs) are designed to encourage clinical and/or laboratory research by young investigators in the field of blood and marrow transplantation and/or cell therapy.
+The award provides $50,000 per year for 2 years in support of research costs and/or salary.
+The award may NOT be used for institutional overhead or indirect costs.

-- By the award start date of July 1, 2021, the applicant must have completed at least two years of postdoctoral training (not counting residency training for MDs).
-For applicants who are full-time junior faculty (Instructor, Assisant Professor, or equivalent) at an academic institution, that appointment or promotion must have occurred on or after July 1, 2018 (i.e., no more than three years before the award start date of July 1, 2021).
+- By the award start date of July 1, 2022, the applicant must have completed at least two years of postdoctoral training (not counting residency training for MDs).
+For applicants who are full-time junior faculty (Instructor, Assistant Professor, or equivalent) at an academic institution, that appointment or promotion must have occurred on or after July 1, 2019 (i.e., no more than three years before the award start date of July 1, 2022).
 This date should be very clear in the application and the applicant’s NIH-style biosketch.
 Failure to meet this requirement will result in disqualification of the application.

 - Applicants may submit only one application per cycle.

 - Applicants are encouraged, but not required, to be an ASTCT member (this is not part of the evaluation criteria for scoring).
 The mentor/sponsor of the applicant MUST be an ASTCT member, however.
 The sponsor serves as a mentor for the applicant’s proposed research as well as career development.